davenkin/andy-springboot4-template/adr/002_project_structure.md

           of AggregateRoots should be explicit, so always use factories to create them.
 Normally the factory firstly do some business validations and then call AggregateRoot's constructor to create the object.
 Example:
           [EquipmentFactory](../src/main/java/com/company/andy/feature/equipment/domain/EquipmentFactory.java).
-        - `XxxDomainService`(class:N): A [domain service](https://ddd-practitioners.com/home/glossary/domain-service/)
+        - `XxxDomainService`(class:N): A [DomainService](https://ddd-practitioners.com/home/glossary/domain-service/)
           class, like other domain objects, holds business logic.
 But, it should be your last resort when business logic cannot fit into other domain objects.
-Domain services usually end with "DomainService", but you can use other meaningful suffixes as well such as "XxxChecker" or "XxxProvider".
+DomainServices usually end with "DomainService", but you can use other meaningful suffixes as well such as "XxxChecker" or "XxxProvider".
           Example: [EquipmentDomainService](../src/main/java/com/company/andy/feature/equipment/domain/EquipmentDomainService.java).
-        - `event`(folder:1): This folder contains all the domain event classes that are raised by the AggregateRoots.
+        - `event`(folder:1): This folder contains all the DomainEvent classes that are raised by the AggregateRoots.
-            - XxxEvent(class:N): Domain event class, should end with "Event", it represents a significant change in AggregateRoot.
+            - XxxEvent(class:N): DomainEvent class, should end with "Event", it represents a significant change in AggregateRoot.
 The naming convention is `[name of AggregateRoot] + [passive form of verbs] + Event`.
               Example: [EquipmentCreatedEvent](../src/main/java/com/company/andy/feature/equipment/domain/event/EquipmentCreatedEvent.java).
         - `task`(folder:1): Contains various tasks.